syntax-spectrum/Arithmetic_Quiz/README.md

 # Arithmetic_Quiz
-Users choose their arithmetic functions and difficulty.
+Users choose their desired arithmetic function and difficulty for each loop.
 The percentage correct prints at the end of the program.
 This is written in C.